Your nerves are a positive and essential part of presenting well and staying grounded.

 When you think about it, our body does weird and amazing things and we can choose to be un-empowered by them or we can use them constructively.
 Let me tell you a story about pre-show jitters and dramatic stage fright.

-There were two men going up on stage as volunteers.
+There were two men asked to go up on stage as volunteers.
 The first, as he leaves the security of his theatre seat feels sweat, constricted breathing, rolling stomach, muscle tremors and a terrifying adrenaline rush that almost makes him loose balance and stumble.
 When he is up on stage he can hardly interact with the show master, mumbles his name and is a useless helper in the game he is being asked to contribute to.
 At the end, to add to his humiliation, he his handed a cheap tee shirt.
 As he walks back to his seat he makes a promise to himself, “I will never come to the theatre EVER again!”

 After the interval another man is chosen to “volunteer”.
 He gets up and feels an exciting rush of adrenaline and thinks that this could be one of those defining moments in his life.
 He speeds up and rushes towards the stage with a glow of excitement, the panting breathe of anticipation and a feeling of butterflies that reminds him of his tenth birthday.
 Is this really happening?
 Has he won the lottery?
 He leaps on stage, smiles at the performer and adds a joke into his first reply.
 The crowd go wild with laughter and one or two even clap.
 He is enjoying himself.
 The trick runs smoothly and generates more applause.
 He has never felt so alive and connected to so many people.
 At the end he enjoys the thanks of the performer, the admiration of the crowd, AND is handed a tee shirt to remember this night for the rest of his life.
 As he returns to his seat there is a big smile on his face and he says to himself, “I am going to quit my job as an auditor and get BACK on that stage.”